-Sorrento is Italy’s gateway to the Amalfi Coast, blending sweeping sea views with proximity to iconic destinations.
-I’ve been to Italy several times, including exploring Sorrento and the Amalfi Coast.
-If you’re planning a visit to this charming coastal town, you’re in for a treat, thanks to its lemon tree lined streets and incredible views of the Bay of Naples.
-Read on to discover the perfect 3-day Sorrento itinerary to help you make the most of your time here.
+A visit to the Amalfi Coast brings sweeping sea views and some of Italy’s most iconic postcard destinations.
+If you’re planning to go to this charming coastal area, you’re in for a treat, thanks to its lemon tree lined streets and incredible views over the Bay of Naples.
+I’ve been to Italy several times, including staying in Sorrento to explore the delights of the Amalfi Coast.
+Read on to discover the perfect 5 day Amalfi Coast itinerary to help you make the most of your time here.

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.